arpnetworks/blog/_posts/2019-12-23-using-hp-ilo2-remote-console-on-arch-linux.markdown

 of Firefox, from the ESR line (Extended Support Release), and support for Java applets will be there, and the iLO2 console will work.
-You'll need an ESR version up to or below 52ESR, and then an old version of Java 7, and I'll show you below how to get all those things working.
+You'll need an ESR version up to or below 52ESR, and then an old version of Java 7, and I'll show you below how to get all those things working on Arch Linux (my preferred desktop OS on my ThinkPad X1 Carbon).

 Install Firefox ESR
 -------------------